aisanjiaomiao/async-process-limit/README.md

 - `process`: A function that will be called when a process ( `Callback(cursorValue, taskId)` )
 - `error`: A function that will be called when on error ( `Callback(Error, cursorValue, tryCount, taskId)` )
+- `finish`: A function that will be called when on finish
 - `list`: A array set process value list ( Default: `[]` )
 - `start`: A boolean set execute now ( Default: `false` )
 - `limit`: A number set task max length ( Default: `1` )